-Long on Demand, Short on Resources
+Public Sector: Long on Demand, Short on Resources

-It is estimated that local councils will face a £6 billion gap in funding by 2020, due to rising social and healthcare costs for an ageing population.
+Between 2010 and 2015, there had been cuts of 37% in funding to local authorities.
+Leaving public sector companies fighting to do more with less.
+It is estimated that local councils faced a £6 billion gap in funding by 2020.
+Mostly due to rising social and healthcare costs for an ageing population.

 For those still employed, pay rises capped at 1% have been in effect since 2013.
-In September 2017, Theresa May raised these caps for police officers (2%) and prison officers (1.6%) but these remain well below today’s rate of inflation.
+In September 2017, Theresa May raised these caps for police officers (2%) and prison officers (1.6%).
+But these remain well below today’s rate of inflation.
 (2.9%).
 The public sector again is forced to do more, with fewer, lower-paid workers.
 Unsurprisingly, morale across the public sector is at a low.

-Multi-faceted Regulatory Environment
+Multi-Faceted Regulatory Environment

 Cost Efficiency Expectations